 ME 206.
 Stochastic Modeling for Engineers.
 Fundamentals and applications of stochastic processes for engineers, including a review of engineering statistics, autoregression moving average (ARMA) models, characteristics of ARMA models, ARMA modeling and forecasting, and transformation from discrete models to continuous models.
 Applications of stochastic processes in engineering field, e.g., precision manufacturing, monitoring and diagnosis of machines, tools, and processes, system identification, vibrations, and statistical process control (SPC).
-Prerequisite: MATH 045 or equivalent.
-Not offered every semester.
-3 units.
+Prerequisite: MATH 45 or equivalent.
+Units: 3.0.

 ME 209.
 Research Methodology.
 Research methodology and engineering approach to problem solving.
 Includes an orientation to the requirements for Master's thesis in Mechanical Engineering.
 Students will be exposed to a variety of possible thesis topics.
 Prerequisite: Graduate status in Mechanical Engineering.
-Graded Credit/No Credit.
-1 unit.
+Graded: Credit / No Credit.
+Units: 1.0.

 ME 233.
 Intelligent Product Design and Manufacturing.
 Application of expert systems, fuzzy logic and neural networks in product design and manufacturing.
 Concurrent product and process design using expert systems and fuzzy logic.
 Monitoring tool conditions and manufacturing processes using neural networks so as to achieve high quality, high efficiency, and automation.
 Prerequisite: ME 138, ME 175.
-3 units.
+Units: 3.0.